kumarkhagendra909/canva_design_english_teacher/README.md

 This website includes the following features:

 * A responsive layout (for making it responsive I have used media queries)
-* A clean and good looking design
+* A clean and good-looking design
 * A portfolio landing section
 * A about me section
 * A experience & education section